cmcntsh/ReaderExpectationReadingExercises/README.md

 2025 Update #2: I grouped the articles about sentence structure (https://www.youtube.com/watch?v=POw8UKDdaZg) and paragraph organization (https://www.youtube.com/watch?v=WqR0yLl3Qa0) and had NotebookLM create videos.
 The videos are a nice overview.
 I also recorded a practice session for a presentation about using AI prompts based on Gopen's articles to analyze writing (https://www.youtube.com/watch?v=2wgNSkNqrH0).

 2025 Update #3: I created a custom GPT to analyze and revise text based on Gopen's articles.
 It's only available with a University of Utah EDU account.
-[Gopen Analysis GPT](https://chatgpt.com/g/g-6943fb033d648191b0165224e481e351-gopen-writing-analysis)
+[Gopen Analysis GPT](https://chatgpt.com/g/g-6943fb033d648191b0165224e481e351-gopen-writing-analysis) The University of Utah does not allow us to share custom GPTs with each other yet.
+Here is a demo video and resources needed to create the custom GPT yourself.
+[Create a custom GPT](https://github.com/cmcntsh/CreateCustomGPTTraining)

 ## Week 1